adityatiwari9452/Food-Delivery/README.md

 ## Getting Started

-- First of all, you will need to create a database with Atlas MongoDB.
+- First of all, you will need to create a database with  MongoDB Atlas.

 ## Installation